AnmolGrewal/Walking-School-Bus-App/docs/readme3.txt

 You can access the leaderboard by clicking on the leaderboard image on the Main Menu.

 Permissions work based on Permissions button

+Please note due to the testing feature of added Points we decided not to update the level of the user on clicking the button unless of course the activity is reloaded.